s3h10r/polaroidme/README.md

 foo@bar:~$ feh ./example/example.polaroid.png
 ```

-Use `polaroidme --help` to get a description of all available options:
+Use `polaroidme --help` to get a description of all available options - it
+gets a bit more complex + inspiring then. :)

 ```console
 foo@bar:~$ polaroidme --help